-Non-exhaustive examples:

-- All staff praise, reward and sanction consistently; - Younger children are given stars, stamps and stickers for good work.
-They share their work with other teachers and the Headteacher; - The Headteacher awards hoousepoints for outstanding achievement to individual children at assembly or are sent to the Head's office; - Housepoints are awarded for good effort, work, helpfulness etc. The points are collected each week and the house with the highest points each term has a special mufti-day and - Achievement assemblies take place to support our positive approach and reinforce good behaviour, thereby celebrating all children's achievements, raising self-esteem and self-confidence.
+- Non-exhaustive examples: - All staff praise, reward and sanction consistently; - Younger children are given stars, stamps and stickers for good work.
+They share their work with other teachers and the Headteacher; - The Headteacher awards including; - Pre School Poems - Breaktime Books (Reception to Year 2) - Headteacher's Hot Chocolate (Years 3 to 6) - The Headteacher awards housepoints for outstanding achievement to individual children at assembly or are sent to the Head's office; - Housepoints are awarded for good effort, work, helpfulness etc. The points are collected each week and the house with the highest points each term has a special mufti-day and - Achievement assemblies take place to support our positive approach and reinforce good behaviour, thereby celebrating all children's achievements, raising self-esteem and selfconfidence.